NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

   *The issue is resolved, and we’re monitoring things on our end to ensure continued stability.*
 ---
 ## 4. How I Practice Active Listening

+My goal is to fully understand both the technical problem and the client's situation.

+- I allow the user to explain the issue fully without interruption.

+- I pay attention to urgency or stress behind their words.